silverlain/IT-1-Paradigms/README.md

 # IT-1-Concepts
-This repository documents basic computing, programming, and other foundational concepts upon which IT is built.
+This repository documents basic computing, programming, and other foundational concepts which represent the grand paradigm against which modern IT is built.
+These concepts are constantly changing and improving due to new developments in hardware and software, resulting in a cascading effect on the higher layers of knowledge.